jakobzhao/geog458/readme.md

 ### _Preparation_

 -   [**Gear up the working environment**](assets/gearup.md) :computer:  :beer:
--   **Canvas Survey:** Through a survey, students will team up as group of 5 ~ 6 people according to the proficiency of technical skills and interests. `Due: March 31st, 2020, by 11:59pm`
+-   **Canvas Survey:** Through a survey, students will team up as group of 5 ~ 6 people according to the proficiency of technical skills and interests. `Due: Jan 8th, 2021, by 11:59pm`
--   **Groups:** Based on the Survey, we have 8 groups, and I will assign an group coordinator to each group.
+-   **Groups:** Based on the Survey, we will break all the students to 8 groups, and I will assign an group coordinator to each group.
 Please start meeting your group members.
 Over the quarter, you will work together on the in-class presentation with your group members.

 ### Week 1: Intro to digital geographies